 A story in the ancient Sanskrit texts says that Indra, the King of Heaven, let a drop of nectar fall to earth.
 Where it landed, the Haritaki tree came to life.
-Ayurvedic healers have long called Terminalia chebula the “king of all medicines,” believing it can destroy all diseases (roga in Sanscrit), eliminate all waste from the body, and promote tissue growth and health.
+Ayurvedic healers have long called Haritaki the “king of all medicines,” believing Haritaki therapeutic uses include the ability to destroy all diseases (roga in Sanscrit), eliminate all waste from the body, and promote tissue growth and health.

 In the vedic tradition, the word roga is not limited to physical diseases; instead, it extends to all suffering that makes us powerless or out of tune physically, mentally, or spiritually.
 The belief is that Haritaki enhances the buildup of prana, a subtle energy that awakens the non-mechanical parts of the brain.
 Awakening the non-mechanical parts of the brain makes you more capable, sensitive, and intelligent, enabling you to grow in awareness.

-The primary traditional use of Haritaki in Ayruvedic practice is to support the digestive system.
+Traditional Haritaki therapeutic uses in Ayurvedic practice involve support for the digestive system.
 Haritaki has been used to address digestive disorders, irregular fevers, constipation, flatulence, ulcers, vomiting, colic, and hemorrhoids.
 It may also help with other gastrointestinal ailments such as ascites, enlargement of the liver or spleen, worms, colitis, and food poisoning.

 By supporting the removal of the body’s toxins in a natural way and by improving digestion, Haritaki may help with metabolic syndromes, improve energy, and reduce hypertension, thus supporting heart health.